 Affecting more than 75 million Americans at any given time, chronic pain can have a noticeable impact on mood the longer it stays around.
 Though initial treatment efforts like pain medications and physical therapy can be beneficial, new research suggests maintaining an active social life may be equally effective when it comes to managing chronic pain.
-The staff at The Spine Institute Center in Los Angeles discusses the possible relationship between maintaining a robust social life and reducing chronic pain.
+Experts of Los Angeles spine surgery discusses the possible relationship between maintaining a robust social life and reducing chronic pain.

 Involving a group of adults ranging in age from 18 to 34, a University of Oxford study included the use of a questionnaire to determine average social interactions.
 Subjects were asked to lean downward against a wall and stay in an uncomfortable position as long as possible to gauge their pain tolerance.
 Participants with a larger group of friends were able to hold the pose for about 4 minutes, while those with a smaller inner circle could only do so for about a minute.